Table of Contents

 • Security: Magento has a newer hashing algorithm and factor authentication for better security.

-• Safety of Content used: canonical tags are used by Magento 2 to prevent plagiarism.
+• Safety of Content Used: canonical tags are used by Magento 2 to prevent plagiarism.

 If you think about it, you would see the need to upgrade without questions.
 If Magento 1 is strong and capable enough to run smoothly, why is there a new version?
 This might be a basic or even layman way to look at it, but you should not miss the point.
 Even the mobile apps on your phone and your OS gets updated from time to time for improvement and to keep things running smoothly.
-Why should upgrading your eCommerce platform not get the same or even more importance?
+Why should upgrading your eCommerce platform not get the same or be even more important?

 Now that you are convinced, your next line of action should be the process to migrate Magento 1.9 to the new server.